appscode/blog/content/post/kubedb-v2023.12.28/index.md

     topologyValue: n1-standard-64
 ```

 It is a cluster-scoped resource.
-It supports two types of nodeSelectionPolicy : `LabelSelector`, `Taint`.
+It supports two types of nodeSelectionPolicy : `LabelSelector` and `Taint`.
 Here is the general rule to choose between these two.

 If you want to run the database pods in some dedicated nodes, and don't want to allow any other pods to be scheduled there, the `Taint` policy is appropriate for you.
 For other general cases, use `LabelSelector`.